What is a mobile app advertiser?

 The definition of advertiser

 An advertiser is the entity on the buying side of the mobile marketing ecosystem.
-When we’re talking about mobile advertising (rather than web advertising), the advertiser is often an app or a brand looking to spread a specific message about their product.
-Advertisers buy ad space from mobile publishers and ad networks, who help them communicate their message to users who would be interested in hearing that message.
+In the context of mobile advertising, the advertiser is often an app or brand looking to spread a specific message about their product (for example, new user acquisition and retargeting campaigns).

-What is the Difference Between a Publisher and an Advertiser?
+What is the difference between a publisher and an advertiser?

-What is the Difference Between an Advertiser and an Advertising Agency?
+What is the difference between an advertiser and an advertising agency?

 Advertisers and Adjust

-Adjust’s analytics displays the data from advertising campaigns in a single dashboard, helping to determine the effectiveness of mobile advertising campaigns.
+Adjust’s analytics displays the data from advertising campaigns in a single dashboard, helping marketers determine the effectiveness of their mobile advertising campaigns.
 With Adjust, an advertiser can make smart, real-time decisions about highest-value users, most valuable advertising relationships, and the next steps of any marketing campaign.
-To read more about how Adjust helps advertisers, click here.